bradfrost/atomic-design/chapter-5.md

 Say for instance you're working on an e-commerce site, and you run a test to find a custom-styled dropdown menu on the product detail page isn't performing as well as the browser's default dropdown menu.
 One course of action is to simply remove the custom-styled dropdown from that particular page and call it a day.
 However, considering the entire design system rather than just the product detail page might cause you to take a step back and ask, "If this custom dropdown menu isn't performing well here, perhaps it's not performing well elsewhere?"
 After digging into the issue further, you find the best course of action is to globally modify the dropdown pattern in the design system to remove the custom styling.
 Now anywhere the dropdown pattern appears will reflect those changes and will likely see similar performance improvements.

 That is just one example of how design system thinking can lead to broader, more considered changes. **Broken behavior and opportunities to enhance the UI will often be realized at the *page* level, but those changes should often be acted on at the *system* level**.
-Adding this bit of worthwhile friction into your workflow ensures improvements are shared across the entire design system, and that the system isn't eroded by a series of one-off changes.
+Adding this bit of friendly friction into your workflow ensures improvements are shared across the entire ecosystem and prevents the system from being eroded by a series of one-off changes.

 ### Done and done
 Another expectation we must revisit is our definition of *done*.
 Creating things for print and other physical mediums involve making permanent, tangible objects.
 That sense of finality simply doesn't exist in the digital world, which means change can happen with much less effort and friction than other mediums. **Clients, colleagues, and stakeholders should embrace the pliable nature of the digital world to create living design systems that adapt to the ever-shifting nature of the medium, user needs, and the needs of the business**.